1. Epidemiology of COVID-19

 An overview of the scientific information about COVID-19 based on updated literature monitoring is available in the Sciensano fact sheet.

 In Belgium, the first confirmed case was reported on 3 February 2020, in an asymptomatic person repatriated from Wuhan.
 The second case was registered almost one month later, on 1 March 2020.
-This case was followed by a rapid growth of the number of cases occurring after the Carnival holidays.
+This case was followed by a rapid growth in the number of cases occurring after the Carnival holidays.
 Since then, the virus is widely spreading in the country.

 - the number of confirmed cases;